FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 </details>

 <br>
-After filtering the corpus for NLP related tags there are ~100K documents.
-There are still irrelevant documents IMO and some results are missed, but for now the size required (~350GB for the PDFs and ~150GB for the DB) is potable.
+After filtering the corpus for NLP-related tags there are ~100K documents.
+There are still irrelevant documents IMO and some results are missed, but for now the size required (~350GB for the PDFs and ~150GB for the DB) is manageable.

 ### Downloading and Preprocessing